Changing Dashboard Cluster Lights

 Step 4: Solder in new SMD LEDs

-When soldering the new white SMD LEDs for the speedometer illumination put the soldering iron not hotter than 360 °C on.
-This temperature is ideal for beginners and this type of project.
-It is important that you always turn the board to the temperature that is most comfortable for you.
+When soldering the new white SMD LEDs for the dashboard lighting, set the soldering iron to no higher than 360°C. This temperature is ideal for beginners and this type of project.
+It’s important that you always position the circuit board in a way that is most comfortable for you.

-If necessary, also use some adhesive tape or a non-slip carpet padto fix the circuit board in place.
-As mentioned in the previous chapter, you should be a little more familiar with the soldering iron by now thanks to the practice board.
-Now it's time to start with the actual Changing the speedometer illumination.
+If necessary, use some tape or a non-slip mat to secure the circuit board.
+As mentioned in the previous chapter, by now you should be more familiar with the soldering iron thanks to the practice board.
+Now, let's get started with the actual changing of the dashboard lighting.

-First of all you solder one of the two solder pads (solder joints).
-To do this, briefly heat a solder joint and then immediately add some solder.
+First, tin one of the two solder pads (solder joints).
+To do this, briefly heat one of the solder joints and then immediately add some solder.

 Tin the first solder pad